dzhng/deep-seek/README.md

 ## Future Work

-- Sorting / ranking the retrieved entities by relevance - this is especially important for queries that's requesting things like "Best of" or "Fastest of"... etc.
+- Sorting / ranking the retrieved entities by relevance - this is especially important for queries with qualifiers like "best" or "newest"... etc. This should be added as an additional step at the end of the pipeline.

 - Better entity resolution to detect duplicated entities - the agent still get stumped by things like M2 vs M3 Macbooks sometimes, there are techniques to [better format entity titles](https://eugeneyan.com/writing/product-categorization-api-part-2-data-preparation/) that could lead to better performance here.